10134/css-monkey/README.md

 ![Monkey](http://www.10134.dk/images/monkey.png "Monkey")

-A monkey, animated with rolling eyes, build with CSS.
+A monkey, animated with rolling eyes, built with CSS.

 The monkey is created as an easteregg for my websites, therefore you must hover above an area of 10x10 pixels, in the upper-right corner of the website, to reveal the monkey.
 A __demonstration__ can be found at [www.aybabtu.dk](http://www.aybabtu.dk)

----

 ### How to add the monkey to your website